descarteslabs/descarteslabs-python/README.md

 - Added a new `common.dltile` library that performs geospatial transforms and tiling operations.

+### Discover (alpha) - Added

+- Added an **alpha** Discover client.
+Discover allows users to organize and share assets with other users.
+As an alpha release, we reserve the right to modify the Discover client API without any guarantees about backwards compatibility.
+See the [Discover API documentation](https://docs.descarteslabs.com/descarteslabs/discover/readme.html) for more details.

 ### Metadata/Catalog V1 - Changed

 - **breaking** Image (Scene) metadata now accepts and returns the `bucket` and `directory` fields as lists of strings, of a length equal to that